 Clouds pass by, the sky a pale blue eternity.
 His hand begins to shake, his eyes twitch and roll.
 He falls over in the middle of the road, asleep.

 We are always, all of us, looking for home.
 Literally and figuratively, so many of our maps point us back there.
-We have a sense of something lost now.
+Most of us have a sense of something lost now.
 Something resembling warmth and comfort and belonging.
 Something nostalgia can only ever barely get at.
-We spend our lives searching for our lives.
+We spend our entire lives searching for our lives.

 Home—either the endless quest for it, or the pushing away from its trappings—runs through Idaho just as much as any road does.
 Home as an imagined mother that will always hold us, or a demonized father that we struggle to escape.
 The pre-verbal comfort of loving arms juxtaposed with a developmental need to grow wings and fly away.
 An endless, aching search for love and context.